shravya-bhaskara/CTF-s/pwn/BSidesCTF Noida '21/babystack.md

 ```

 From the above decompiled binary, we see the obvious vulnerability "gets" and use of "seccomp" which prevents us from using syscalls other than read, write and open.
 Upon analyzing the binary further we can find mprotect function which basically changes perissions of the .bss section.
-This would ajorly help us in writing a shellcode as the .bss section already has permissions for read and write.
+This would majorly help us in writing a shellcode as the .bss section already has permissions for read and write.
 Making it executable would help us injecting a shellcode.
 ```
 gdb-peda$ vmmap
 Start              End                Perm	Name